 me

-I am an incoming inaugural TechCongress AI Safety Fellow, placed for one year at the US AI Safety Institute.
+I am an inaugural TechCongress AI Safety Fellow, placed for one year at the US AI Safety Institute to work on federal AI policy and advance the science of AI safety.
 I am based in Princeton, NJ, and after this fellowship I will be a PLI-CITP Postdoctoral Research Fellow at Princeton University.

 This spring, I completed my PhD at Harvard as a member of the Machine Learning Foundations and Theory of Computation groups.
 I was advised by Sham Kakade and Leslie Valiant (and was also mentored by Boaz Barak), and received a NSF Graduate Research Fellowship.
 In the summer of 2021, I interned with the ML group at Microsoft Research NYC, where I worked with Cyril Zhang and Surbhi Goel.
 Previously, I undergraduated in math at Princeton.